 IRS Mileage Log Requirements for Fleet Businesses (2025)

-Undoubtedly, operating a fleet of vehicles has its challenges, especially when managing costs.
-For instance, the most common vehicular costs include frequent maintenance, repairs from fleet accidents, and rising fuel prices.
+For fleet businesses, vehicle expenses often make up a significant portion of operation costs.
+For instance, the most common vehicular costs include routine wear and tear, unscheduled repairs after breakdowns, and volatile fuel rates.
 However, one of the best ways to save on these costs and lower your taxable income is by properly tracking your business miles in compliance with the IRS mileage log requirements.

-Even better is to get a reliable fleet maintenance provider in your corner to keep your fleet tight and tracking handled.
-With Epika’s preventative maintenance services, you can reduce unnecessary repair costs, extend vehicle lifespan, minimize downtime, and lower your long-term vehicle expenses, which further reduces overall operational costs and maximize revenue (a win-win).
+Moreover, fleet businesses can further cut vehicular costs and maximize savings by choosing the right fleet maintenance provider.
+With Epika’s preventative maintenance services, you can cut back on reactive repairs, improve vehicle lifespan, minimize downtime, and lower your long-term vehicle expenses, which further reduces overall operational costs and maximizes revenue (a win-win).

 Why Is It Important for Fleet Businesses to Track Mileage?

-It’s no secret that running trucks costs a company money, whether it’s on fuel or maintenance.
-Therefore, the IRS has given an advantage to reduce a business’s tax exposure through mileage deductions for valuable savings.
+Increased vehicle expenses can significantly reduce the profit of fleet businesses.
+Therefore, IRS has given the advantage of reducing a business’s tax exposure through mileage deductions for valuable savings.
 However, to claim tax deductions, businesses need to log miles accurately according to IRS mileage log requirements.

 Manage Your Fleet More Safely and Efficiently with Epika

-Choose us for your fleet maintenance and keep your vehicles going right from mile one to mile one million.
+At Epika, we offer reliable, preventative fleet maintenance services to keep your fleets operating safely, and efficiently; without extra downtime.
+Choose us for your fleet maintenance and keep your vehicles going right, from mile one to mile one million.

-To claim tax deductions, you need to maintain an accurate mileage log for taxes that documents all your business-related trips.
+To claim tax deductions, you need to maintain an accurate mileage log for taxes that document all your business-related trips.
+This requirement applies to whether you claim through the IRS standard mileage deduction or the actual expenses deduction.

 Using the IRS Standard Mileage Method